transitiverobotics/transitive/README.md

   </a>
 </p>

-# Transitive: an open-source framework for full-stack robotics
+# Transitive: An Open-source Framework for Full-stack Robotics

 by [Transitive Robotics](https://transitiverobotics.com)

 ### Key Features

-1. Data synchronization between robot, cloud, and UI ("MQTTSync")
+1. Live-data synchronization between robot, cloud, and UI ("MQTTSync")
    - Transparent and efficient data-sharing without the need for APIs
-   - Reactively re-render UI elements when data on a robot changes
+   - Reactively re-render UI elements when data on a robot changes ([demo](https://youtu.be/XqzpSbH8zUI)).
 2. Full-stack package management
    - Notion of packages ("capabilities") that provides encapsulation and allows sharing with third-parties
    - Deployment mechanism incl. over-the-air auto-updates